-could have expected by 2017 based on the forecasting model, suggesting disappointment was widespread, but not universal.
+Forty-eight Brazilian municipalities were affected by offshore discovery announcements between 2000-2017.
+Of these, only 18 receive 50% or more of the revenues they could have expected by 2017 based on the forecasting model, suggesting disappointment was widespread, but not universal.
 Municipalities do not exhibit anticipatory fiscal responses to discovery announcements, possibly due to constraints imposed by a fiscal responsibility law that limits their ability to engage in deficit spending.

-As production ramps up five to ten years after a discovery announcement, municipalities' type emerges (i.e., "disappointed" or "satisfied") and outcomes for the two groups diverge sharply.
-In places where discovery expectations are realized, per capita total revenues increase by 88% ten years after the first discovery relative to counterfactual municipalities that had exploratory wells but no major discoveries during this period.
-Per capita oil revenues increase by a striking 6,872% (from a pre-treatment mean of R\$30 to R\$2,061 ten years on, or from 1% to 42% of pre-treatment average annual income), highlighting the radical effects discoveries can exert on public finances.
+As production ramps up five to ten years after the discovery announcement, municipalities' type emerges (i.e., "disappointed" or "satisfied") and outcomes for the two groups diverge sharply.
+In satisfied places where discovery expectations are realized, per capita total revenues increase by 88% ten years after the first discovery relative to counterfactual municipalities that had exploratory wells but no major discoveries during this period.
+Per capita oil revenues increase by a striking 6,872% (from a pre-treatment mean of R\$30 to R\$2,061 ten years on, or from 0.6% to 41.7% of pre-treatment average annual income), highlighting the radical effects discoveries can exert on public finances.
 Per capita spending in satisfied municipalities increases by 25%; per capita spending on education and health increase by 37% and 42%, respectively.